rapidsai/raft/docs/source/raft_ann_benchmarks.md

 will appear in the plot.

 ## Adding a new ANN algorithm
+### Implementation and Configuration
-Implementation of a new algorithm should be a class that inherits `class ANN` (defined in `cpp/bench/ann/src/ann.h`) and implements all the pure virtual functions.
+Implementation of a new algorithm should be a C++ class that inherits `class ANN` (defined in `cpp/bench/ann/src/ann.h`) and implements all the pure virtual functions.

 In addition, it should define two `struct`s for building and searching parameters.
 The searching parameter class should inherit `struct ANN<T>::AnnSearchParam`.
 Take `class HnswLib` as an example, its definition is:
 ```c++